dthain/opsys-sp22/homework-scheduling.md

 **Question 1** : For the First Come First Served (FCFS) (non-preemptive) scheduling algorithm, show the following:

-Show the following:
 - (a) A timeline showing the order in which each job executes.
 - (b) The response time and turnaround time of each job.
 - (c) The average response time and average turnaround time across all jobs.
 - (d) The utilization of the system over the entire schedule.

-For each schedule, assume that each context switch takes one time unit, and that ties are broken in favor of the job that arrived earlier.
+You may assume that each context switch takes one time unit, and that ties are broken in favor of the job that arrived earlier.

 **Question 2** : Repeat for the Shortest Job First (SJF) (non-preemptive) scheduling algorithm.